MohamadCS/PrologTranspiler/README.md

 Tuples follows the following rules

--   If the expression is paired with `,` then the expression is non-vanishing, that is its value is evaluated, and an entry in the final tuple.
+-   If the expression is followed by the seperator `,` then the expression is non-vanishing, that is its value is evaluated, and an entry in the final tuple.

--   If the expression is paired with `;` then the expression is vanishing, that is its value is evaluated, and its not an entry in the final tuple.
+-   If the expression is is followed by the seperator `;` then the expression is vanishing, that is its value is evaluated, and its not an entry in the final tuple.

--   Last item can be without a pair, in this case its interpreted as a non-vanishing entry.
+-   If the last item is not followed by a seperator, then it is treated as a non-vanishing entry.

 -   If the tuple is empty then its a vanishing entry regardless of its pair.